How much should a personal trainer charge?

 Either way, the first thing to know is that the basic rate – personal trainer cost per hour – depends primarily on the trainer's experience.
 If a trainer is just starting out on their career, with not much experience and no reputation, then the cost, on average, will be pretty low.
 On the other hand, someone who has built up their knowledge and taken a bunch of further personal training qualifications will have invested more in themselves, and charge more.
-Most new PTs start off freelancing in a gym with no guaranteed hours and no clients of their own.
+Most new PTs, of course, start off freelancing in a gym with no guaranteed hours and no clients of their own.
 Also the hourly pay is quite low – typically £15 to £17 per hour.
 If the gym isn’t so busy and the few clients get snapped up by the established PTs there, it’s all too easy for the newcomers to make very little money per month.
 This may be one reason for the high dropout rate among newly qualified PTs.

 Of course, as a client, this isn't your problem.
 You pay your gym membership fees, and you get access to a few trainers.
 The fitness trainer rates are probably right there on their profile on the gym wall.
 The question "How much does a personal trainer cost?" is more likely to come up if you're looking for a freelancer.